raythree/react-bootstrap-theme-switcher/README.md

 for any of the other themes.

-Here is a sample Webpack config that uses the [CopyWebpackPlugin](https://github.com/kevlened/copy-webpack-plugin) to copy the theme files provided with the component to the distribution:
+Here is a sample Webpack config that uses the [CopyWebpackPlugin](https://github.com/kevlened/copy-webpack-plugin) to copy the theme files provided with the distribution into your bundle:

 ```javascript
 import CopyWebpackPlugin from 'copy-webpack-plugin';